 What Happens When a Legal Parent Dies?

 If the student’s legal parents are married and one dies, do not report the income and assets of the deceased parent.
 Only the income and assets of the surviving parent should be reported on the FAFSA.

-If the student’s parents are divorced and the custodial parent dies, the stepparent is no longer considered to be a parent on the FAFSA.
-The surviving biological/adoptive parent then becomes responsible for completing the FAFSA.
+If the student’s parents are divorced and the custodial parent dies, the stepparent is no longer considered a parent on the FAFSA.
+The surviving biological/adoptive parent is responsible for completing the FAFSA.

 Reporting Support from People Who are Not Legal Parents

-Any support provided to the student by someone who is not a legal parent should be reported as untaxed income to the student on the student’s FAFSA.
-For example, if the custodial parent has died, any support provided by the stepparent to the student must be reported as untaxed income to the student.
-Similarly for support provided by a legal guardian, grandparent, aunt, uncle, sibling or cousin.
+Any support provided to the student by someone who is not a legal parent should be reported as untaxed income to the student on the FAFSA.
+For example, if a custodial parent passes away, any support provided by the stepparent must be reported as untaxed income for the student.
+This also counts for support provided by a legal guardian, grandparent, aunt, uncle, sibling or cousin.